alecheckert/strobemod/README.md

 From the `strobemodels` repo, run `nose2`.
 (Or `pytest`, or another rest runner if you prefer.)

+`strobemodels` must be installed in the current `conda` environment to run tests.

 ### Getting started

 (coming soon)